The critical 2d Stochastic Heat Flow is not a Gaussian Multiplicative Chaos: Introduction

 where $\xi(t,x)$ represents space-time white noise, that is a Gaussian field, delta-correlated in space and time.
 The term {\it critical} refers both to the fact that \emph{dimension~$2$ is a critical dimension}, in the sense of singular stochastic PDEs \cite{H14, GIP15} and renormalisation theory \cite{Kup14}, and that \emph{a critical scaling in the noise strength $\beta$ is needed}, see \eqref{beta-eps} below.

 The criticality of dimension~$d=2$ for the Stochastic Heat Equation \eqref{eq:SHE} can be seen through a scaling argument, in the spirit of renormalisation.
-Indeed, one can note that the rescaled function $\tilde u(t, x) := u(\epsilon^2 t, \epsilon x)$ solves
+Indeed, in general dimension $d\geq 1$, one can note that the rescaled function $\tilde u(t, x) := u(\epsilon^2 t, \epsilon x)$ solves

 where $\tilde \xi(t, x) := \epsilon^{1+\frac{d}{2}} \xi(\epsilon^2 t, \epsilon x)$ is a new space-time white noise.
 One now sees that, as $\epsilon\to 0$, when $d<2$ the multiplicative factor $\epsilon^{1-d/2}$ attenuates the small scale effects of the noise, while these effects are amplified when $d>3$.
 On the other hand, when $d=2$, the exponent $1-\tfrac{d}{2}$ vanishes and the extent to which the noise influences the solution is not apparent.